Felice63/React-Notes-1/README.md

 - `ReactDOM` references the React library.

 - The render method takes two parameters.
 The first parameter is the JSX content to be rendered as HTML in the browser.
 The second parameter indicates where the JSX is to be rendered.
-In the example above, the `<h1>Hello World</h1>` will be rendered to the HTML element with `id="app"`, which is typically in the `index.html` file.
+In the example above, the `<h1>Hello World</h1>` is the first parameter and will be rendered to the HTML element with `id="app"`, which is referenced by the second parameter.

+- Components are typically rendered to a single `index.html` file.

 - The first argument in the `render` method can also be a variable being referenced, i.e: